urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     in hexadecimal, value must start with 0x or 0X (example: 0XF) in octal, value must start with 0 (example: 017) in binary, value must start with 0b or 0B (example: 0B0001)

+Underscores in numeric literals
+  Java allows underscores between to digits in numeric literals
+    for example, 1000000 can also be written as 1_000_000
+  Rules:
+    1. They can't be used at the beginning or the end of a number.
+Thus, _2 and 2_ are invalid.
+    2. They can't be used immediately before or after a decimal.
+Thus, 1_.2 and 1._2 are invalid.
+    3. They can't be used before an identifying suffix such as F, D or L Thus, 1.0_f is invalid.
+    4. They can't be used immediated before or after the binary or hexadecimal identifiers b and x.
+Thus, 0x_1 is invalid.
+    5. Although confusing, it is legal to have multiple underscores between two digits.
+For example: int a = 1____3; // Variable a has a value of 13 int b = 1_3; // Variable b has a value of 13

 Primitive casting
   Widening conversion